 The Cause of Feline Constipation

-The most common cause of feline constipation is dehydration.
+The most common cause of feline constipation is dehydration and the most common cause of dehydration, especially in elderly cats, is kidney failure.
 As cats get older, their kidneys don't work as well as they once did and they begin to lose water.
-This can often lead to a change in stool – from moist and soft to hard, painful, and dry, which makes defecation difficult.
+This can often lead to a change in stool – from moist and soft to hard and dry, which makes defecation difficult.

-In other cases, feline constipation can be caused by a poor diet, medication, ingestion of foreign objects, or even hairballs.
-Rarely, constipated cats may actually be suffering from a pelvic fracture or tumor that is obstructing the bowels, or the cat may be avoiding the litter box because it is dirty or that type of litter irritates his nose or eyes.
+In other cases, feline constipation can be caused by a poor diet, medication, ingestion of foreign objects, an enlarged colon, or even hairballs.
+Rarely, constipated cats may actually be suffering from a pelvic fracture or tumor that is obstructing the bowels, or the cat may be avoiding the litter box because it is dirty, he is nervous of other cats in the house, or that type of litter irritates his nose or eyes.

 Providing Relief for Constipated Kitties

-If you've noticed your cat visiting the litter box frequently or straining to pass stools, it's likely that your cat is suffering from feline constipation.
+If you've noticed your cat visiting the litter box frequently or straining to pass stools, they may be suffering from feline constipation.
 In these cases, the cat should visit the vet immediately.
 The vet will typically palpate the cat's abdomen to feel for blockages or built-up stool and may order a pelvic x-ray to check for obstructions or other underlying issues.

 If the cat's constipation is mild, the vet may administer an oral lubricant, which can stimulate defecation and soften hard, painful stools.
 Although there are many types of over-the-counter stool softeners that will work for constipated cats, they should generally not receive mineral oil.
 This is because mineral oil can be accidentally ingested into the cat's lungs, causing further health problems.